Language: EN

 • If not, it goes to the function that invoked the one that generated the error

-If there is no try-catch block to catch the exception, it goes “upward”.
-If no one manages it, the exception will reach the main function (normally, the program will terminate abruptly).
+If there is no try-catch block to capture the exception, it goes “upward.”
+If no one handles it, the exception will reach the main function (the normal outcome is that the program terminates abruptly).

 In C#, exceptions are objects of a class that inherits from the base class Exception.
 These classes provide properties and methods to obtain information about the error and take actions based on the exception.